Want to stop overthinking everything? Learn how to stop overthinking and think more rationally.

 I thoroughly understand what it is like to be an overthinker and how being an overthinker can turn your life into a constant game of “what if.”

-In college, I was diagnosed with depression, anxiety, and adjustment disorder.
 These diagnoses plagued me and made it very difficult for me to enjoy my junior and senior years of college.
 But with counseling and medication, I was able to gain control of my overthinking, wean myself off of my antidepressant, and live a more fulfilling life.

 In today’s blog post I will be sharing with you 5 tips to help you stop overthinking and start thinking more rationally.